ros-industrial/industrial_ci/doc/index.rst

 You can utilize `.rosinstall` file stored anywhere as long as its location is URL specifyable.
 To do so, set its complete path URL directly to `UPSTREAM_WORKSPACE`.

-(Optional) Type of OS and distribution
+Type of OS and distribution
 --------------------------------------

 Ubuntu and its distro are guessed by default from ROS_DISTRO